jurnskie/jquery-waypoints/README.md

 ## Synopsis

-A plugin for adding specified css classes to given elements, via data-animate attribute on the element.
+A plugin for adding specified css classes to given elements, via the data-animate attribute on the element.

 ## Code Example